 For MDes students pursuing the three-semester track, the Qualifying Paper is one option to complete the final thesis graduation requirement.
 The Qualifying Paper is produced in conjunction with a course (or independent study) taken at the GSD during the first year of the MDes program.
 The course should be one that already requires a graded term paper of longer length and depth.
 Then, during the third semester, the course paper will be further developed and expanded into a robust research paper that meets the MDes program standards.
 There is no course credit for the Qualifying Paper.
 The Qualifying Paper may be produced in conjunction with an Independent Study.

-At the start of the final semester the student must meet with the course instructor (or faculty member who you would like to do an independent study with) to discuss their intent to pursue the Qualifying Paper and request that the professor review and grade the Paper.
-If the faculty member agrees, the student should then complete and submit the Qualifying Paper Confirmation Form to the ASP Program Coordinator, or send an email to Liz Thorstenson, CC’ing the faculty member to confirm the arrangement.
+At the start of the final semester the student must meet with the course instructor (or faculty member who you would like to do an independent study with) to discuss their intent to pursue the Qualifying Paper, and request that the professor review and grade the Paper.
+If the faculty member agrees, the student should then complete the MDes Declaration of Advisor form and submit it to the MDes Program Coordinator, Liz Thorstenson, at the MDes office or via email.

-The Qualifying Paper should be no fewer than 60 pages in length (excluding exhibitions, images, proformas, diagrams, images, figures, tables, and the list of references, etc.) Papers should be written in 11 size font with 1” margins and 1.5 line spacing.
-Other formats or media are possible, to be confirmed with the grading instructor and the program directors.
+The Qualifying Paper must be no fewer than 60 pages in length (excluding exhibitions, images, proformas, diagrams, images, figures, tables, and the list of references, etc.).
+Papers should be written in 11 size font with 1″ margins and 1.5 line spacing.
+Other formats or media are possible, to be confirmed with the reading advisor.

-Contact Liz Thorstenson, Program Coordinator, with any questions.
+Contact Liz Thorstenson, MDes Program Coordinator, with any questions.